About us

 Through the generosity of individuals, churches, organizations, and businesses, we provide essential resources such as food, clothing, household items, and crisis financial aid.
 Our New Tomorrows Program offers personalized support, empowering our neighbors to overcome barriers and build more secure lives.

-LCM's ongoing expansion reflects our commitment to meeting growing needs.
-With a new building underway, we're poised to enhance our services with an expanded clothing area, furniture warehouse, and a Learning Center.
-Renovating the existing building will provide space to host our community partners who work with us on-site to efficiently address the needs of vulnerable families with food, health, housing, and job readiness services.
+LCM's recent facility expansion reflects our commitment to meeting growing needs.
+A second building was added to the LCM Campus in the fall of 2024 that provides an expanded clothing area, furniture warehouse, and the Wish You Well Learning Center.
+LCM’s existing building was renovated to provide space to host our community partners who work with us on-site to efficiently address the needs of vulnerable families with food, health, housing, and job readiness services.

 What we do